 At Prince Family Law we will do everything we can to ensure the best possible financial settlement for you.
 However, there are occasions when your spouse/former spouse will not comply with an Order for example to pay a sum of money or sell or transfer a property.
 In those circumstances steps can be taken to enforce the Order and there are several enforcement options available.

-At Prince Family Law we can discuss these options with you to decide which is most appropriate to your case for example a Charging Order over property or an Attachment of Earnings Order if periodical payments are not being paid.
+Our expert divorce lawyers can discuss these options with you to decide which is most appropriate to your case for example a Charging Order over property or an Attachment of Earnings Order if periodical payments are not being paid.
 Appropriate steps can then be taken to ensure compliance with the Financial Order.

 If you are in a position where your former spouse is not complying or has not complied with a Financial Order made by the Court we would urge you to contact Prince Family Law for expert advice as to how to enforce the terms of the Order.

-When drafting Orders our team at Prince Family Law try to pre-empt any possible scenarios that could lead to non compliance by drafting the Order appropriately to reduce the risks of ongoing litigation.
-If you have dealt with your divorce and need advice regarding the drawing up of a Financial Order this is a complex process that needs to be considered carefully and we would urge you to arrange a free 30 minute consultation with one of our team to discuss this.
+When drafting Orders our team at Prince Family Law try to pre-empt any possible scenarios that could lead to non-compliance by drafting the Order appropriately to reduce the risks of ongoing litigation.
+If you have dealt with your divorce and need advice regarding the drawing up of a Financial Order this is a complex process that needs to be considered carefully, and we would urge you to arrange a free 30-minute consultation with one of our team to discuss this.